MarcosJurach/HowExpensiveWasYourCoffee/README.md

 <h1>Project Maintenance & Contact Details</h1>

-The people contributed to this project are Alberto Alabau and Marcos Jurach as part of our mid-term analysis project of our Ironhack bootcamp.
+The people that contributed to this project are Alberto Alabau and Marcos Jurach as part of our mid-term analysis project of our Ironhack bootcamp.

 <h1>What are you going to see on this project?</h1>